Austin Reaves NBA Playoffs Player Props: Lakers vs. Grizzlies

-The Los Angeles Lakers, Austin Reaves included, hit the court versus the Memphis Grizzlies at 10:00 PM ET on Saturday in the 2023 NBA Playoffs.
+The Los Angeles Lakers, Austin Reaves included, will be in action at 10:00 PM on Monday against the Memphis Grizzlies in the 2023 NBA Playoffs.

-Let's look at Reaves' prop bets, and some stats and trends to help you find good wagers.
+In this article we will look at Reaves' prop bets, using stats to help you make good picks.

 Austin Reaves Prop Bets vs. the Grizzlies